A DECADE OF CHALLENGE AND ACHIEVEMENT

 into the Tribal Trust Lands

 This document was produced by Internal Affairs in 1976.
-It is fairly lengthy but should be placed in the public domain as it well illustrates that the modern approach to tackling poverty in Africa – ie by throwing in vast sums of money – is not the real answer.
+It is fairly lengthy but has been placed in the public domain as it well illustrates that the modern approach to tackling poverty in Africa – ie by throwing in vast sums of money – is not the real answer.
 Here the Rhodesian approach of encouraging and coordinating self-help using relatively few of the scarce resources available was leading to genuine progress and creating pride of achievement in the process. – CW